gMini0n-YT/Mini0n-s-Discontinued-Feature-Guide/Discontinued Feature Guide.md

 - Pillagers, Vindicators, and Evokers, for some strange reason, have the ability to pick up a White Banner, and will even trade their weapons for it.
 - Changing your Language in the Minecraft Settings and then renaming a Name Tag "Name Tag" and switching back to english will make it possible to name Mobs "Name Tag" which is illegal
 - You can place Twisting Vines on Leaves and Chrous Flowers/Plants
 - Pushing Shulkers into the exit portal in the end will have them sent all the way to 32K on the y level, giving you floating shulkers, after relogging the shulker will be put at y level: 511.
+- Quicky Replacing blocks with cactus inside of water can cause the cactus to be waterlogged